 While New York has not yet addressed the phenomenon, other states have.
 In Connecticut, it is a misdemeanor when a person acts “with intent to harass, annoy or alarm another person” to “communicate with a person…by computer network…in a manner likely to cause annoyance or alarm.”
 Federal lawmakers are also trying to take action; a bill currently under consideration in the U.S. House of Representative targets harsh words on the internet.

 However, even without specific cyber bullying legislation, victims and parents in New York are not without options.
 Many traditional torts and criminal statutes can and have been used against cyber bullies.

 Causes of action such as harassment, defamation, or even wrongful death may be available for use against the cyber bully, their parents, or a school or other responsible supervisor depending upon the facts of a particular incident.
 As in the Clementi case, prosecutors also may be able to charge for invasion of privacy or hate crimes.
 The best way to find out what causes of action may be available if your child has been a victim is to contact an attorney.

 Adults have a critical role to play in stopping cyber bullies.
 Prevention is a powerful strategy, and teaching kids that cyber bullying is not acceptable is a prudent first step.
 But, when bullying has already occurred, stepping in is essential.

-Victims and their parents should contact an experienced New York personal injury attorney.
+Victims and their parents should contact an experienced New York wrongful death attorney.
 Bullying cases are difficult to successfully pursue unless the child has experienced serious physical or documented psychological trauma as a result of traditional or cyber bullying; in these cases, financial compensation may be in order.
 Perhaps more importantly, a knowledgeable attorney can help parents send a strong message of zero tolerance to bullies that can save other children from similar ordeals in the future.